Friday, October 12, 2018

 Ingredients

-6 pounds of apples (3 pounds Honey Crisp, 3 pounds Gala or Cortland), peeled, cored, and cut into 8 wedges each (I often add one Granny Smith apple in for added tartness)
+6 pounds of apples (3 pounds Honey Crisp, 3 pounds Gala or Cortland), peeled, cored, and cut into 8 wedges each (I add one Granny Smith apple in for added tartness)

 1 1/2 teaspoons cinnamon